dpapathanasiou/tweet-secret/README.md

 storm
 ```

+### Multiple Corpus Texts (recommended)

-The encoding can also be done with multiple corpus texts, mixing urls and plain text files available on your computer's filesystem, as this example, below, shows.
+The encoding can also be done with multiple corpus texts, either all remote urls, or mixing urls and plain text files available on your computer's filesystem.

 **Using multiple corpus texts instead of just a single corpus text is highly recommended**, since it reduces the likelihood that someone attempting to crack your secret message discovers the underlying pattern.
+It also help you avoid the <tt>corpus text is not large enough</tt> error.

 ```
 $ java -jar tweet-secret-1.0-standalone.jar --corpus http://textfiles.com/humor/1988.hilite \